-“If finances was all about math, then all mathematicians would be millionaires.”
-During the first few weeks of our nine week course, I was hit with a realization: The reality that finances are more about behavior modification, then about numbers.
+“If finances were all about math, then all mathematicians would be millionaires.”
+In 2015, I was hit with a realization: The reality that finances are more about behavior modification, then about numbers.
 It is more about suppressing wants and purging your life of debt (like a disease).

 Things I learned